louiscklaw/docker-letsencrypt-manager/README.md

 The webserver of your choice must expose the configured webroot folder of the host (see the [Let's Encrypt Documentation](http://letsencrypt.readthedocs.org/en/latest/using.html#webroot) for details).

-If you want to use [haproxy](http://www.haproxy.org/) we recommend to use our [haproxy-letsencrypt Docker image](https://github.com/bringnow/docker-haproxy-letsencrypt) for zero-downtime renewal and automatic reload on configuration/certificate changes.
+If you want to use [haproxy](http://www.haproxy.org/) I recommend to use bringnow's [haproxy-letsencrypt Docker image](https://github.com/bringnow/docker-haproxy-letsencrypt) for zero-downtime renewal and automatic reload on configuration/certificate changes.

-If you want to use [nginx](http://nginx.org/) we recommend to use our [nginx-letsencrypt Docker image](https://github.com/bringnow/docker-nginx-letsencrypt) for zero-downtime renewal and automatic reload on configuration/certificate changes.
+If you want to use [nginx](http://nginx.org/) I recommend to use bringnow's [nginx-letsencrypt Docker image](https://github.com/bringnow/docker-nginx-letsencrypt) for zero-downtime renewal and automatic reload on configuration/certificate changes.

 ## Usage